etsangsplk/hashgraph-ledger/README.md

 Issued shares contain a JSON web token that embed the amount of shares as the claim payload.

+It is planned to integrate the issuance of these kind of shares into a blockchain network.
+The technology base has not been decided yet.

 The code in this repository contains tools to issue, validate and trade company shares (kabushiki).

 You can validate a share on the [JWT website](http://jwt.io) using the following public key